apache/causeway-site/content/intro/getting-started/simple-archetype.md

 This can also be accomplished using an embedded Ant target provided in the build script:

-In 1.4.1 and previous:

     mvn antrun:run

-In 1.4.2-snapshot and alter:

-    mvn -P self-host antrun:run
+> in 1.4.2-snapshot this is changing to: mvn -P self-host antrun:run

 The first is to simply deploying the generated WAR (`webapp/target/myapp-webapp-1.0-SNAPSHOT.war`) to a servlet container.